-The optical drive eject is an electronic eject button (requiring power) for opening the tray.
-You can also eject the optical drive tray through any optical drive software player or by right clicking the optical drive in WindowsTM "My Computer."
+The optical drive eject is an electronic eject button for opening the tray.
+You can also eject the optical drive tray through any software player or by right clicking the optical drive in WindowsTM "My Computer."
 The emergency eject is used to eject the optical drive tray in case the electronic eject does not work.
 Do not use the emergency eject in place of the electronic eject.
+The activity LED lights in proportion to the data transferred between the Notebook PC and optical disc.